GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

 {{</ highlight >}}

-If no OSCAL-based SSP exists, as described in the [*If No OSCAL-based SSP Exists*](#if-no-oscal-based-ssp-exists-or-has-inaccurate-information-ip-addresses) section, the `resource` with the "no-oscal-ssp" type must designate the system\'s identifier, name, and abbreviation.
+If no OSCAL-based SSP exists, as described in the [*If No OSCAL-based SSP Exists*](#if-no-oscal-based-ssp-exists-or-has-inaccurate-information-ip-addresses) section, the `resource` with the "no-oscal-ssp" type must designate the system's identifier, name, and abbreviation.

 **NOTE:**

-The system\'s authorization date, purpose, and description have not historically been displayed in the SAP but must be present when the SAR references this content.
+The system's authorization date, purpose, and description have not historically been displayed in the SAP but must be present when the SAR references this content.